 “Captain Grainger is not the man to praise anyone unless the praise has been well earned, and I can assure you from my own observation of your son’s work and bearing in the trenches, that I can confirm in the fullest degree the tribute that Captain Grainger paid him.”

-The words were no doubt appreciated, but it is impossible to imagine the grief of a family that had tragedy knock at its door so often.
+All the words were no doubt appreciated, but it is impossible to imagine the grief of a family that had tragedy knock at its door so often.
 In a year, Murdoch McLean was himself dead, leaving his wife to bear 26 years before she died in 1943.

 The McLean-Hunter story stays buried today in family histories, but it does have a more public acknowledgement: a century on, two stained windows in the chapel of Kings College provide a lasting monument to the battlefield tragedy.